Parkia biglobosa: Food

-The yellow pulp, which contains the seeds, is naturally sweet “and is processed into a valuable carbohydrate food.
-The seeds are processed into a seasoning, known as dawadawa among Hausa and Northern tribes of Ghana.
-It is known as sikomu among the Igbo people, nune among the Tiv people and irú amongst the Yoruba people of Nigeria.”
+The yellow pulp, which contains the seeds, is naturally sweet and is processed into a valuable carbohydrate food.
+The seeds are processed into a seasoning, known as sikomu and dodowa among the Yoruba and Hausa people, and sunbala in the Inner Niger Delta.
 The pulp is also used to make beverages.

 The seeds of the locust bean are the most valuable part of the plant.
 They are high in lipids (29%), protein (35%), carbohydrates (16%), and are a good source of fat and calcium for rural dwellers.
 The seed is first cooked to remove the seed coat and then fermented to produce the desired result.
 Seeds can then be pounded into powder, then formed into cakes.
 In a study conducted on the fermentation of dawadawa, it was found that Gmelina arborea and banana leaves accelerated fermentation of seeds, while increasing fat, protein and moisture content, but also decreasing carbohydrate content.